- 1 Plantar Fasciitis

 How to Treat Shin Splints

 Shin splints should be iced for at least 20 minutes upwards of 6-8 times a day (taking breaks every 3-4 hours) from anywhere to 2-7 days.
-This does not mean continue running, but rather give your body time to heal.
+This does not mean continuing running but rather giving your body time to heal.
 Setbacks can occur in running, but you can recover given enough time and proper treatment.
 If you find that the pain is not going away, anti-inflammatory medicine such as ibuprofen or aspirin (commonly referred to as Nonsteroidal anti-inflammatory drugs) may help but be very wary of the side effects such as ulcers or increased risk of bleeding.

 How to Prevent Shin Splints